ManticoreGamesInc/platform-documentation/src/other_platforms/fortnite_creative.md

 ### Game Components and Devices

-Core also has a drag-and-drop components that will create logic for your game, like round timers and scoreboards.
-These can be found in the **Game Components** section of of **Core Content**, and creators have made their own in **Community Content**, like the NPC AI kit.
+Core also has drag-and-drop components that will create logic for your game, like round timers and scoreboards.
+These can be found in the **Game Components** section of **Core Content**, and creators have made their own in **Community Content**, like the NPC AI kit.

 Some of the familiar components that you will find are **spawn points**, **teleporters**, **kill zones**, and portals to transport players to other games.